high-haseeb/chromium-sync/README.md

-# Brave Sync Server v2
+# Chromium Sync Server v2

-A sync server implemented in go to communicate with Brave sync clients using [components/sync/protocol/sync.proto](https://cs.chromium.org/chromium/src/components/sync/protocol/sync.proto).
+A sync server implemented in go to communicate with chromium sync clients using [components/sync/protocol/sync.proto](https://cs.chromium.org/chromium/src/components/sync/protocol/sync.proto).
 Current Chromium version for sync protocol buffer files used in this repo is Chromium 116.0.5845.183.